MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 <a href="https://github.com/MinghuiChen43/awesome-trustworthy-deep-learning/blob/master/FULL_LIST.md#privacy">:open_file_folder: [<b><i>Full List of Privacy</i></b>]</a>.

+- Re-thinking Model Inversion Attacks Against Deep Neural Networks. [[paper]](https://arxiv.org/abs/2304.01669) [[code]]](https://github.com/sutd-visual-computing-group/Re-thinking_MI)
+  - Ngoc-Bao Nguyen, Keshigeyan Chandrasegaran, Milad Abdollahzadeh, Ngai-Man Cheung. *CVPR 2023*
+  - Key Word: Model Inversion Attacks.
+  - <details><summary>Digest</summary> We revisit MI, study two fundamental issues pertaining to all state-of-the-art (SOTA) MI algorithms, and propose solutions to these issues which lead to a significant boost in attack performance for all SOTA MI.
+In particular, our contributions are two-fold: 1) We analyze the optimization objective of SOTA MI algorithms, argue that the objective is sub-optimal for achieving MI, and propose an improved optimization objective that boosts attack performance significantly.
+2) We analyze "MI overfitting", show that it would prevent reconstructed images from learning semantics of training data, and propose a novel "model augmentation" idea to overcome this issue.

 - A Recipe for Watermarking Diffusion Models. [[paper]](https://arxiv.org/abs/2303.10137) [[code]](https://github.com/yunqing-me/WatermarkDM)
   - Yunqing Zhao, Tianyu Pang, Chao Du, Xiao Yang, Ngai-Man Cheung, Min Lin.
   - Key Word: Diffusion Models; Watermarking; Ownership Verification.